Implementing the National Maternity Strategy Model of Care

 - Assisted Care Pathway; Obstetric led, Midwifery and Obstetric delivered care

 - Specialised Care Pathway; Obstetric led, Obstetric and Midwifery delivered care

-The Model of Care may be seen in more detail below; to enlarge the Model of Care, please click on the below image.
+The Model of Care may be seen in more detail below.

 Smoking during Pregnancy, Dr Peter McKenna